Xomega-Net/Xomega.Docs/docs/framework/blazor/components.md

 For any `MenuItem` that opens a specific top-level view, you need to set the `Href` property to the relative path of that view's page. `NavMenu` will highlight the menu item for the currently open view.
 Alternatively, you can provide a list of child menu items in the `Items` property, and the current menu item will serve as a grouping item.

-:::caution
+:::note
-If you set **both** `Href` and `Items` properties for a grouping item, the child items **will not be collapsible**.
-Clicking on the grouping item will open up the associated view instead of expanding the child items.
+If you set **both** `Href` and `Items` properties for a grouping item, that item will be displayed as a **split-menu**.
+Clicking on the grouping item's text will open up the associated view, while clicking on the toggle next to it will expand/collapse the child items.
 :::

 To specify the localized text of the menu item, you can set the `ResourceKey` property for the corresponding resource.
 You can also set the `Text` property directly if you don't need localization.
 If you want to display an additional icon before the text, you can also set the `IconClass` property for that item.